Family Archive

 Rich's Siblings

-Aldrich had three siblings, all children of John Aldrich de Vries and Nellie Groen:
+Aldrich had three younger siblings, all children of John Aldrich de Vries and Nellie Groen.

 Ivan de Vries (1931–2013)